aembke/fred.rs/docs/README.md

 ![Pipelining](./pipelining.png)

 With this model we're not reducing network latency or RTT, but by rarely waiting for the server to respond we can pack many more requests on the wire and dramatically increase throughput in high concurrency scenarios.
+Unlike many IO-bound use cases, Redis is fast enough that this kind of pipelining optimization can make a big difference in practice.

 However, there are some interesting tradeoffs with the optimization described above, at least in Rust.
 At its core the primary challenge with this strategy is that it requires not only separating write and read operations on the socket,